desertwitch/desertwitch/README.md

 I mainly focus on bringing software to the Unraid OS ecosystem, with plugins now enhancing more than 20,000 servers.

-I'm passionate about contributing to open source projects, working with connected UPS devices and the Go programming language.
+I'm passionate about contributing to open source projects, working with UPS devices and the Go programming language.

 **Note:** Starting **18.08.2024**, you're invited to [verify my commits and any signed release packages](SECURITY.md) for authenticity using PGP/GPG.